oszuidwest/zwfm-liquidsoap/README.md

 `POST /metadata` to include them.

 `outputs.icecast` has an aggregate status and a `streams` array.
-Each stream identifies its host, port, and mount and reports whether it is started, ready, and connected. `outputs.dab.destinations` contains one object per EDI destination with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions.
-DAB health uses only these structured fields;
-it does not duplicate them in human-readable `detail` fields.
-Unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health.
+Each stream identifies its host, port, and mount and reports whether it is started and connected. `outputs.dab.destinations` contains one object per EDI destination with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions; unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health.
 The local state reports playlist and segment counts plus the timestamp and age of the latest playlist update.
 The mirror state identifies the storage host and zone, reports its most recent successful sync, and counts synced and pending playlists and segments.
-The component becomes `degraded` when progress stops for several segment intervals.
-Its nullable `error` explains an active failure; there are no duplicated `detail` fields.
+Each HLS component is `starting` until its first progress and becomes `degraded` when progress stops for several segment intervals; its nullable `error` explains an active failure.
+No output repeats its structured health in a human-readable `detail` field.

 Use the top-level `status` field for alerting.
 A switch to the emergency fallback, a disconnected Icecast output, or a degraded enabled DAB+/HLS output